White House mindful of California storm victims' trauma - KESQ

 AP White House Correspondent

-MOUNTAIN VIEW, Calif.
-(AP) — President Joe Biden is touring damaged areas and being briefed on recovery efforts Thursday after devastating storms hit California in recent weeks, killing at least 20 people and causing destruction across 41 of the state’s 58 counties.
+WASHINGTON (AP) — President Joe Biden is set to tour damage and be briefed on recovery efforts on Thursday after devastating storms hit California in recent weeks, killing at least 20 people and causing destruction across 41 of the state’s 58 counties.

-The president, accompanied by Federal Emergency Management Agency Administrator Deanne Criswell, Gov. Gavin Newsom and other state and local officials, is visiting the storm-damaged Capitola Pier in Santa Cruz County, where he is meeting with business owners and affected residents.
+The president, accompanied by FEMA Administrator Deanne Criswell, Gov. Gavin Newsom and other state and local officials, will visit the storm-damaged Capitola Pier in Santa Cruz County, where he will meet with business owners and affected residents.

 Biden will also meet with first responders and deliver remarks on supporting the state’s recovery at nearby Seacliff State Park.
 More than 500 FEMA and other federal personnel have been deployed to California to support the emergency response operations.

-Criswell said Thursday on the trip from Washington to California that the president and staff have to be mindful of what people have been through when traveling to places devastated by storms and other natural disasters.
+Criswell said Thursday the president and staff have to be mindful of what people have been through when traveling to places devastated by storms and other natural disasters.

 “There has just been so much trauma to this community and it’s really important that we keep that in mind. … These communities have had loss of life, loss of their well-being and their livelihood, and I think it’s incredibly important that they know that the president is here to support them and that the full force of the federal family is going to be behind them.”